informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/General-Data-Browser-Notes.md

 permalink: /docs/general-data-browser-notes/
 ---

-If you are new to using the GUDMAP/RBK Data Browser, it will be useful to review the following notes about the interface:
+If you are new to using the ATLAS-D2K Data Browser, it will be useful to review the following notes about the interface:

 ## What is the Data Browser?

-When we talk about the Data Browser, we refer to the RBK/GUDMAP data repository pages with the blue header saying "RBK/GUDMAP Resources" that look like this:
+When we talk about the Data Browser, we refer to the ATLAS-D2K data repository pages with the blue header saying "ATLAS-D2K Resources" that look like this:

 ![Screenshot of typical Data Browser header](wiki_images/submitting-data/data-browser-header.png)

-This is where actual data submitted by the GUDMAP/RBK projects are shared.
+This is where actual data submitted by the ATLAS-D2K projects are shared.

-* **GUDMAP and RBK share the same Data Browser** which allows for the best inter-linking between both consortiums' data.
+* **ATLAS-D2K share the same Data Browser** which allows for the best inter-linking between both consortiums' data.

 ## How do I access the Data Browser?